dikondaashish/all-in-one-career/SETUP.md

 ## Getting the Required Keys

 ### 1. Database URL
-- You already have this set up (Neon PostgreSQL)
+- You already have this set up (Hostinger MySQL)
 - Check your existing `.env` file for the DATABASE_URL

 ### 2. Firebase Service Account